Kaplan Nursing Practice Test (KNAT 2026)

 Blood returning from the body, depleted of oxygen, enters the heart through the right atrium (systemic circulation).
 From there, it moves into the right ventricle, which pumps it through the pulmonary artery to the lungs.
 In the lungs, the blood picks up oxygen and releases carbon dioxide, completing the pulmonary circulation phase.

-Here are the problems in the incorrect options:
+Here are the problems with the incorrect options:

 • A: Systemic circulation drains into the right heart and not vice versa.